18F/handbook/_pages/software-tools/slack.md

 If you're interested in learning more about the bots, or perhaps contributing to them, pop into [#bots](https://gsa-tts.slack.com/archives/bots/).

-### New Integrations
+### New integrations

 You can add new "configurations" of [pre-approved integrations](https://gsa-tts.slack.com/apps/manage) to Slack, for things like posting Trello or GitHub notifications to a Slack channel.
 You can also freely add new configurations for "Incoming WebHooks," which is on a [different page](https://gsa-tts.slack.com/apps/manage/custom-integrations).
 For any new integration types, please follow the process below.

 **[Integration request form](https://goo.gl/forms/pgxtz7xwIWubF0go1)**

 Note this is only necessary for new bots or *types* of integrations—approval is not needed for new “configurations” of a previously-approved App.
-The form should filled out again if the nature of the connection changes, e.g. a webhook connection changes to using OAuth.
+The form should be filled out again if the nature of the connection changes, e.g. a webhook connection changes to using OAuth.

 Before completing this form, you might need to research how the integration interacts with Slack.
 For example, does the integration have read access to channels or not?
 Reach out to #admins-slack and/or [Slack support](https://gsa-tts.slack.com/help/requests/new) for help.

 New integrations being built/hosted by GSA should be developed against the [test Slack](https://gsa-tts-testing.slack.com/)—ask in #admins-slack for access.
 When ready to be integrated into the [TTS](http://www.gsa.gov/portal/category/25729) Slack, fill out the form.

 Responses will be reviewed in [this spreadsheet](https://docs.google.com/spreadsheets/d/1karb4OJPFga493-3bnuWFvhFuk18iFlvz-xWC8ZedSQ/edit#gid=161327310).
-The form can be edited [here](https://docs.google.com/a/gsa.gov/forms/d/1sH-eLcDMDSBE9xvUnbE39N0PFOcfg6Mf3mnWU8xzBz8/edit).
+[Edit the form](https://docs.google.com/a/gsa.gov/forms/d/1sH-eLcDMDSBE9xvUnbE39N0PFOcfg6Mf3mnWU8xzBz8/edit).

 New integrations/bots need approval from the following: